Learn

 Who's exposed, and how to remove the risk

-• Most exposed: Government, defence, finance, healthcare, and any holder of sensitive or regulated UK data on US-owned platforms.
+• Most exposed: Government, finance, healthcare, and any holder of sensitive or regulated UK data on US-owned platforms.

 • Own the model: Running a model you own removes dependence on a foreign provider's control.